 Academy Chair: South-East Asia (South)

-Based in Singapore, Evelyn is a former Zagat editor who contributes to numerous premium publications including New York Times, Condé Nast Traveller and CNN Travel, as well as writing her own well-established blog, Bibik Gourmand.
-She is also the Singapore destination expert for Telegraph Travel and has appeared in numerous food-related TV programmes including Asian Ace, 3 Chefs 1 City and The Toque 12.
+Based in Singapore, Evelyn is a former Zagat editor who contributes to numerous premium publications including The New York Times, CNN Travel, SCMP, CNBC and Fine Dining Lovers, as well as writing her own well-established blog, Bibik Gourmand.
+She is also the Singapore destination expert for Telegraph Travel and a contributing editor of Where Chefs Eat and 12f Singapore.

 Academy Chair: Middle East